28 Feb Explore Arizona’s Saguaro National Park

-The entrance to Sabino Canyon lies just minutes outside of Tucson in the Coronado National Forest and Catalina Mountains.
+The entrance to Sabino Canyon lies just minutes outside of Tucson in the Coronado National Forest and Santa Catalina Mountains.
 This beautiful recreation area offers hiking, swimming, biking and picnicking.

 We hopped on the narrated shuttle bus tour that makes nine stops, not our favorite mode of transportation but it made our trek less strenuous.
 Many of the riders onboard were just sightseers but we got off on the last stop to hike into the canyon.
 A shorter shuttle route, with just three stops and no narration, takes you to another part of the canyon and its Seven Falls Trail.
 This series of waterfalls is often dry so check ahead of time for a flow report.

 We asked the locals about other Tucson must-sees and one destination routinely surfaced: the Arizona-Sonora Desert Museum.
 It didn’t disappoint.

 The attraction combines a zoo, natural history museum, botanical garden, two aviaries, art gallery and small shops, including an ice cream hut, which seemed even more refreshing under the desert sun.
 The zoo was the largest section of the museum, with wildlife in numerous outdoor desert exhibits.